JulianConneely/Programming-and-Scripting-Project--Spring-2018/README.md

 # Background and Summary of the Data Set

+A data set is a collection of data.
+Most commonly a data set corresponds to the contents of a single database table, or a single statistical data matrix, where every column of the table represents a particular variable, and each row corresponds to a given member of the data set in question.
+[7] The Iris flower data set is considered a classic data set for use in statistics.

 The Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper *'The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis'.* [1]

 ![Ronald Fisher](ronald-fisher.png)